csvconf/csvconf.com/faq.md

 ## How can I watch the talks after the conference is over?

-All csv,conf,v5 talks will be streamed live on [YouTube](https://www.youtube.com/channel/UCWq7JfT4PJrCZLmxSOVJOww), and will also be posted on our YouTube after the event.
+All csv,conf,v5 talks will be posted on our YouTube after the event.
 Recorded talks will be available on Crowdcast soon after each session.

-Speakers will definitely be able to opt out of being posted on YouTube.
+Speakers will be able to opt out of being posted on YouTube.

 ## What’s csvconf's social media policy?